About MSME Energy Map

-- The location of each individual MSME cluster is shown on the Map by a 'place marker', shaped like an inverted raindrop.
-By hovering/clicking on the place marker, the visitor can access and explore information on each MSME cluster at deeper levels.
+The Map shows the location of each individual MSME cluster by a pin, shaped like an inverted raindrop.
+Hovering/clicking on the pin enables the visitor to access and explore information on the cluster at deeper levels.

-- Each place marker provides a very brief outline of the cluster concerned (cluster name; category; number of MSMEs).
-It also offers access to a one-page overview of the cluster, summarizing information such as cluster level energy consumption, the types of fuels used, leading industry associations at cluster level, and so on.
-Hyperlinks are provided to enable the visitors to access the main cluster profile report, and wherever possible, to navigate directly to other information/entities relevant to the cluster.
+Each pin provides a very brief outline of the cluster concerned (cluster name; category; number of MSMEs).
+It also offers access to a ‘Cluster Summary’—a one-page overview of the cluster, summarizing information such as cluster level energy consumption, the types of fuels used, leading industry associations, links to the main cluster profile report and to other information/entities relevant to the cluster, and so on.

 The Map can also be explored with an easy-to-use search tool, based on search criteria such as industrial sub-sector; state; and energy consumption (low/medium/high).
 For instance, the search tool can be used to depict, for a specific industrial sub-sector, the locations of (hosted) MSME clusters under that sub-sector, as well as to access information on each of the clusters.
 This gives a holistic view of the sub-sector concerned, highlighting contrasts as well as common aspects among clusters and offering potential for comparative studies, cross-learning, and so on.